SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/date_and_time/getdate.rst

 Find events that happen before this month
 --------------------------------------------

-We will use :ref:`TRUNC<trunc>` to get the date at the beginning of this month, and then filter.
+We will use :ref:`TRUNC<date_trunc>` to get the date at the beginning of this month, and then filter.

 .. code-block:: psql